SteelzZ/au-cmsinn/README.md

 </template>
 ```

 This attribute will bring up navigation UI once navigation mode will be turned on.
-Over UI you will select template which should be used and will have to add url.
+Over UI you will select template which should be used and also you will have to add url.
 Under the hood this will translate to:
 ```javascript
 Router.route('unique_route_name', {
     path : '/your-added-url',